Pixie Hollow Games: Music

 The score to the special is composed by Joel McNeely, who scored the first three Tinker Bell films.
-Zendaya sings the theme song (written by Brendan Milburn and Valerie Vigoda of GrooveLily), which is called "Dig Down Deeper".
+Zendaya sings the theme song (written by Brendan Milburn and Val Vigoda of GrooveLily), which is called "Dig Down Deeper".
 Zendaya performed "Dig Down Deeper" in the 2011 Macy's Thanksgiving Day Parade.
 In Spain, the main theme was played by Lydia Fairen.

 Release

 The special debuted in the United States on The Disney Channel on November 19, 2011.

 The special was included as a bonus feature on the Blu-ray releases of Secret of the Wings in 2012.
 A standalone DVD was released on August 20, 2013.

 Sequel

 A fourth full-length Tinker Bell film, Secret of the Wings, was originally announced to be released before the special, but was instead released on October 23, 2012.